adieyal/sd-dynamic-prompts/README.md

 Combinations are not yet supported, i.e. `{2$$a|b|c}` will treat `2$$a` as one of the options instead of selecting two of a, b and c.

+## Bundled modifier files (optional)
+If you don't want to make your own wildcard files or prefer a batteries-included approach, we have provided a large, and hopefully useful taxonomy of modifiers.
+It's a work in progress, and unfortunately, hierarchies are a terrible way to classify concepts and ideas.
+You will almost certainly see a modifier that should belong somewhere else.

+It's also useful to have a peek at how wildcards are nested inside wildcard files to give you ideas for your modifier library.
+Feel free to help organise these files.

 ## WILDCARD_DIR
 The script looks for wildcard files in WILDCARD_DIR.
 This is defined in the main webui config.json under wildcard_dir.
 If wildcard_dir is missing, then wildcard files should be placed in scripts/wildcards/